YanOctavian/YanOctavian/README.md

 ### Hi I'm YanOctavian 👋

+Graduated from MIT.
+Currently engaged in research in the field of blockchain. love freedom.

 <!--
 **YanOctavian/YanOctavian** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.